Behaviour Modification Programme

 Together we are changing your pet’s emotions in order to change behaviour.
 This takes time and patience and with realistic expectations brilliant results can be seen but this is down to you to follow your programme fully.

-Behavioural consultations are available with a referral from your veterinarian.
-This is to ensure that your pet’s behaviour is not caused by medical issues such as pain or illness.
+It is important that your pet is perfectly healthy to fight their problem and we need to ensure that your pet’s behaviour is not caused by medical issues such as pain or illness.
 Also, to take into account any on-going veterinary treatment when planning the behaviour modification programme.
-The cooperation between a behaviourist and a veterinarian is important to discuss the best solution to a behavioural problem with your pet and to make your life together happy and less stressful.
+The cooperation between the behaviourist and the veterinarian is important to discuss the best solution to the behavioural problem with your pet and to make your life together happy and less stressful.

 Follow-up sessions £30-£50 per hour (+ travel costs)